AhmedAlyElGhannam/Git-Calculator-Assignment/README.md

-  none      - removes all features from product div_on    - enables div feature only div_off   - disables div feature only clean     - removes build directory to do a clean build launch    - launches the app after building is done
+  none      - removes all features from product div_on    - enables div feature only div_off   - disables div feature only mul_on    - enables mul feature only mul_off   - disables mul feature only sub_on    - enables sub feature only sub_off   - disables sub feature only
+  mod_on    - enables mod feature only
+  mod_off   - disables mod feature only
+  add_on    - enables add feature only
+  add_off   - disables add feature only
+  clean     - removes build directory to do a clean build launch    - launches the app after building is done
 ```